dictcp/trello-better-my-cards-view/README.md

 trello-better-my-cards-view
 ===================
-The userscript will remove the card in the Done List.
+The userscript will remove the cards in the Done List from your "My cards" view (i.e. https://trello.com/USERNAME/cards).
 Forget those that you have done :)

 Installation
 -------